You may have amassed many family photographs through the years. But do you know how old they are and how to date an old photo?

 Clues To Dating Old Photographs

-There are a number of ways that can help you to pinpoint the age of a family photograph.
+Several ways can help you to pinpoint the age of a family photograph.

 Credit: Midwest Genealogy Center